web-platform-tests/interop/README.md

 Please see the [Interop 2024 Dashboard](https://wpt.fyi/interop-2024) and [Interop 2024 README](./2024/README.md) for the current iteration of the project!

-__Interop 2025 is open for proposals from Sep 17th, 2024 to Oct 9th, 2024.__ The Interop Team will evaluate and select proposals in the following months.
-Interop 2025 and the set of accepted proposals will be announced in the first half of Feb 2025.
-Please see the [Interop 2025 README](./2025/README.md) for details.
+Please see the [Interop 2025 README](./2025/README.md) for the ongoing planning of Interop 2025, which will be announced in early 2025.

 ## The Purpose of the Interop Project